CAGE 2014: Kraft upbeat amid "unprecedented" change

 Kraft Foods Group has expressed optimism it can prosper despite what its CFO Teri List-Stoll called the "unprecedented" change affecting the US grocery sector.

 Speaking at the Consumer Analyst Group of Europe conference in London, List-Stoll said "a confluence of factors" meant manufacturers and retailers operating in the US had to adapt to continue to grow.

 List-Stoll said the US economy was seeing a "barbelling" of incomes, with the numbers of low-income and high-income consumers increasing but with those in the middle falling in number.
 "It's the reality our industry must embrace and it's something that must be acted upon by any industry where most if not all if the marketing energy is targeted more towards the premium."

-The Kraft finance chief also said manufacturers must react to consumers shopping less often but in more types of outlet than before, with visits to what she called "non-traditional channels" like club stores, dollar outlets and online on the rise.
+The Kraft finance chief also said manufacturers must react to consumers shopping in more types of outlet than before, with visits to what she called "non-traditional channels" like club stores, dollar outlets and online on the rise.

 And the former Procter & Gamble executive said the rise of digital and mobile communication means FMCG companies had to change the way they marketed to consumers.

 "We're facing an unprecedented confluence of factors that has the potential to change the way we operate for perhaps decades to come.
 Frankly, what's surprised us the most has been the pace of change in the markets we serve - what's being bought, where it's being bought and how purchases are influenced for consumers," List-Stoll said.